What are the purposes of palliative medications?

 What is different about palliative medications?

 Standard medications may be used differently in the palliative care setting, based on well established practices for which there are varying degrees of evidence.
-Examples include the use of antipsychotic medications to treat nausea, anticonvulsants to treat pain, and morphine to treat dyspnoea.
-Where these indications are not contained in the Pharmaceutical Benefit Schedule, this is termed 'off-license' prescribing.
+Examples include the use of antipsychotic medications to treat nausea, anticonvulsants to treat pain, and opioids to treat dyspnoea.
+Where these indications are unlisted in the product information (found in the package insert or the eMIMS®) this is termed 'off-license' prescribing.
 Sometimes it may be difficult to access these medications for patients in the community.
+There are also cost implications as they are unable to be subsidised through the Pharmaceutical Benefits Scheme (PBS).

 Stopping unnecessary medications

-When people have a number of other medical conditions that are unrelated to their palliative care diagnosis, they may be on numerous medications, many of which have a role in maintaining health and preventing the long-term consequences of diseases like diabetes, hypertension, and so on.
+When people have a number of other medical conditions that are unrelated to their palliative care diagnosis, they may be on numerous medications, many of which have a role in maintaining health and preventing the long-term consequences of diseases including, but not limited to, diabetes and hypertension.
 The burden in terms of cost and discomfort of taking many drugs, as well as the escalating risk of drug interactions from polypharmacy, means that long-term medications should be frequently reviewed.
 Decisions about which medications to stop should be made by balancing the likely prognosis from the palliative care diagnosis, with short, medium, and long-term risks associated with stopping medications to manage co-morbidities.

 Free Full Text Article